Decoder-Kumaran/Python-Module-3/Regex: Filter Words Without the Letter 'e'.md

+# PYTHON MODULE - 3
-# Regex in Python: Filter Words Without the Letter 'e'
+# (B) Regex in Python: Filter Words Without the Letter 'e'

 ## 🎯 Aim
 To write a Python program that filters out and returns all elements from a list **that do not contain the letter `'e'`**, using **regular expressions (regex)**.